edhuaman/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a test for The Data Scientist's Toolbox course
+This is a test for The Data Scientist's Toolbox course.